 An RF Isolator is a two port device that protects RF components in a system from excessive signal reflection.
 It is a non-reciprocal device that ensures that all the power is transmitted from port 1 to port 2, while isolating absorbing/isolating any power incident at port 2.
 An isolator is often placed at the in front of sensitive component sin the Rx/Tx chain to avoid unwanted signals from damaging sensitive components.

 When selecting a RF Isolator it is important to know the parameters that you need to specify.
 Below are a list of the key parameters to look out for when selecting an isolator:

 Isolation (dB): The level of Isolation from the output port to the input port.
 The higher the isolation the better the components are protected.

-Insertion Loss (dB): The signal loss from the input to the output port.
+Insertion Loss (dB): The signal loss from port 1 to port 2.